MBB-team/VBA-toolbox/_wiki/ktom.md

 In VBA, there is a pair of generic evolution and observation functions for k-ToM agents, namely: `f_kToM.m` and `g_kToM.m`.
 These can be used in conjunction with the appropriate inputs (previous players' choices) to fit the series of observed choices in a 2x2 game, whose utility table is given.
 The script `demo_recur.m` exemplifies the simulation and inversion of such k-ToM learner (using a competitive 2X2 game, namely: "hide-and-seek").

+The conditions for applying the existing k-ToM model are as follows:

+- the game has to be a 2X2 (2 players, 2 alternative actions) game.
+- the structure of the utillity function of k-ToM's opponent is fixed, but does not need to be identical as k-ToM's.
+- some additional behavioural forces (e.g., perseveration and/or directed exploration) may be easily inserted in k-ToM's observation function.

 Below are optional inputs that can be changed to adapt the model to one's specific experiment:

 - `options.InF.game`: 2x2x2 payoff table (game(:,:,1) is the first player's payoff, whereas game(:,:,2) is the second player's payoff).
 For example (as in the demo script), setting `game=cat(3,[1,0;0,1],[0,1;1,0])` induces a competitive ("hide-and-seek") game, where the first player is the seeker and the second is the hider.